 - When the results of your lab tests show high levels of waste in your blood.
-The rise in the blood urea nitrogen level and the creatinine level are indicators of poor performance of the kidneys.
+The rise in the blood urea nitrogen level and the creatinine level are indicators of the poor performance of the kidneys.

-Who is not eligible for the treatment?
+Who is not eligible for the dialysis treatment?